What is Bitcoin’s Halving?

-The average time of finding block by the miners is about 10 minutes and than new Bitcoins are created.
-At the beginning of the Bitcoin the reward for finding a block was 50 Bitcoins.
+The average time of finding a block by the miners is about 10 minutes and then new Bitcoins are created.
+At the beginning of the Bitcoin, the reward for finding a block was 50 Bitcoins.

-Four years later, at July 10th 2016 the second Bitcoin halving occurred and the number of Bitcoins per block dropped to 12.5 Bitcoins.
+Four years later, on July 10th, 2016 the second Bitcoin halving occurred and the number of Bitcoins per block dropped to 12.5 Bitcoins.

-The Bitcoin block mining reward halves every 210,000 blocks, the coin reward will decrease from 12.5 Bitcoins to 6.25 Bitcoins per block finding at June 15th 2020.
+The Bitcoin block mining reward halves every 210,000 blocks, the coin reward will decrease from 12.5 Bitcoins to 6.25 Bitcoins per block finding on June 15th, 2020.